 Some infill options are:

-- Envirofill – a sub-rounded acrylic-coated sand with a Microban coating.
-This is the most expensive product, but also the best product for most non-sport applications.
+- Envirofill – This is the most expensive product, but also the best product for most non-sport applications.

 - Crumb Rubber – a good option for sporting applications.
 It provides impact attenuation, but comes with the disadvantage that it tends to get quite hot.